‘Dance Moms’ Spoilers: A Familiar Face Is Set To Return, What’s Known So Far About This Shocker?

-A new preview filled with juicy Dance Moms spoilers has just been released and fans are freaking out over this one.
-A new episode is slated to air Tuesday night on Lifetime, but this preview teases things that are said to be coming a bit later on and people are anxious for more scoop.
+A new preview filled with juicy Dance Moms spoilers has just been released, and fans are freaking out over this one.
+A new episode is slated to air Tuesday night on Lifetime, but this preview teases things that are said to be coming a bit later on, and people are anxious for the scoop.
 What’s the latest?

-There have been rumors swirling that there is a cancellation ahead for Dance Moms, but so far nothing official has emerged on that front.
+There have been rumors swirling that there is a cancellation ahead for Dance Moms, but so far, nothing official has emerged on that front.
 Instructor and show star Abby Lee Miller is on the verge of being sentenced in her fraud case, and it is unknown at this point whether she will face jail time or not.
 Some fans have speculated that those behind the show may be looking for a way to continue the series without Abby, and that speculation may be increasing to a degree thanks to the spoilers from this latest preview.

-Dance Moms spoilers had recently teased that Chloe Lukasiak and her mom Christi were brought back for an upcoming episode and the buzz was that they would be incorporated into the last episode in Season 7.
+Dance Moms spoilers had recently teased that Chloe Lukasiak and her mom Christi were brought back for an upcoming episode, and the buzz was that they would be incorporated into the last episode of Season 7.
 The new preview shared via the show’s Twitter page confirms that Chloe and Christi are going to surprise all of the dancers when they head back to Pittsburgh, and Abby is not pleased.

 We're heading back to where it all began and some very familiar faces will be joining us. #DanceMoms pic.twitter.com/8m9WuDLMxI